salltamsir/trade/README.md

     - **git clone https://github.com/salltamsir/trade**
 2. Navigate to the project directory
    - **cd trade**

+## Execution

-3. Execute the run.sh script with one argument representing the absolute path of trade confirmation file
+Execute the run.sh script with one argument representing the absolute path of trade confirmation file
    - **./run.sh path_to_file**